Furniture Making Tools

 Sanding woodworking tools are a must for shaping and smoothing a piece of wood to get that ideal finish.
 Different approaches are depending on the scale of your project and your competency level.

-The obvious thing for me when smoothing down chair legs and wooden moldings for bespoke pieces was a simple piece of sandpaper, but you need something tougher than that on large planks and significant areas.
+The obvious thing for me when smoothing down chair legs and wooden moldings for custom made pieces was a simple piece of sandpaper, but you need something stronger than that on large planks and significant areas.

-Some models are stronger than others, and some have greater accuracy and cutting angles.
+Some models are stronger than others, and some have higher accuracy and cutting angles.
 The more impressive the machine, the more impressive the results.
-Start with what you are comfortable with and then work up to the tougher machines.
+Start with what you are comfortable with and then work up to the more robust machines.

 An alternative option for ripping timber and creating some basic cuts with a safe, simple machine is a band saw.
 These saws can look pretty basic and are much less intimidating to use than the more complicated miter saws,